 If confirmed, that employee will not receive payment for the final hour of work they complete on 30th April.
 Instead, it will be paid directly to the company’s chosen charity or charities.

-The appeal was coordinated initially through Karen Blanchford at the Guernsey Disability Alliance, an AGC member.
-Business wanting to find out more or sign up to the appeal can contact Karen Blanchford from the AGC for advice and details on how to take part (karen@matter.gg)
+The appeal was coordinated initially through Karen Blanchford disability sector representative for the AGC.
+Business wanting to find out more or sign up to the appeal can contact Karen advice and details on how to take part (karen@matter.gg)

 - ends -

-Issued by Tracey O’Neill
+Issued by

-Marketing and BD Manager, 01481 737658

-Tracey.oneill@praxisifm.com
+Francesca Lewis, 07781 417374, francesca@orchardpr.com on behalf of PraxisIFM

 Notes to editors